Design-System-Pro/engine/packages/figma-widget/src/widget/modules/design-tokens/extractors/README.md

-# Supported scopes its extractor
+# Supported scopes and its extractor

 - [ ] `ALL_SCOPES`
 - [ ] `TEXT_CONTENT`